 Why We Still Offer Paper Train Passes

 It's strange, we admit.
-But there is an explanation.
+But there's an explanation.

-It’s a commonly asked question: why does Eurail still offer paper train passes when modern technology offers E-ticketing directly from your cell phone, laptop, or tablet?
+It’s a commonly asked question: why does Eurail still offer paper train passes when modern technology offers E-ticketing (like the mobile pass), directly from your cell phone, laptop, or tablet?

-Simply put: because it’s the only way to get you anywhere you want to go.
-All 33 countries that the Eurail Pass gives you access to have different systems for train ticketing.
-A paper pass can be easily used in all countries and across multiple train companies.
+Simply put: because it’s the old-school way to get you anywhere you want to go.
+All 33 countries that the Eurail Pass gives you access to have different systems for train ticketing; a paper pass can be easily used in all countries and across multiple train companies.

 Eurail Pass: Paper Ticket Technology

 A. It's your all-in-one travel ticket and travel souvenir